Compare hotels in Cook Islands from AU$222

 4.5 out of 5

-Rarotonga Ring-Road, Arorangi, Sunset Coast Rarotonga, Rarotonga
+Rarotonga Ring-Road, Arorangi Rarotonga

 Located in Rarotonga (Arorangi), Crown Beach Resort & Spa is within a 5-minute drive of Black Rock and Rarotonga Golf Club.